CZ-NIC/yangson/docs/datamodel.rst

    import os
    os.chdir("examples/ex1")

-This module provides the :class:`DataModel` class that provides the basic user-level API to the *Yangson* library.
+This module provides the :class:`DataModel` class that serves as the basic user-level entry point to the *Yangson* library.

-.. autoclass:: DataModel(yltxt: str, mod_path: List[str] )
+.. class:: DataModel(yltxt: str, mod_path: List[str] )

    It is a *singleton* class which means that only one instance can be created.
 This limitation corresponds to the fact that it is not